EvelineS/BEP/README.md

 There are two ways to use this programme:

-1. Use the algorithm to find a network given a set of binets The binets should be the input in the file 'binets.txt' Each binet should be represented with two nodes and a connection 0 or 1.
+1. Use the algorithm to find a network given a set of binets.

+  The binets should be the input in the file 'binets.txt' Each binet should be represented with two nodes and a connection 0 or 1.
 0 indicates a tree binet, 1 indicates a hybrid binet with the second node the result of the hybridization.
   The alternative for removal of binets can be defined in variable 'currentAlternativeNo' in the file 'algorithm.java'.
 This number should be 1,2,3 or 4.